mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 :setting:`bind_ip` option to ensure that MongoDB listens for connections from applications on configured addresses.

-For a geographically distributed replica sets, ensure that the majority of the set's :program:`mongod` instances reside in the primary site.

 See :doc:`/core/replica-set-architectures` for more information.

 Connectivity